-Upon descending the stairs, one enters the ground floor rotunda, recently renovated to accommodate exhibitions from the university’s special collections.
+Upon descending the stairs, one enters the ground floor rotunda, where exhibitions from the university’s special collections are displayed.
 On the south side of the rotunda are entrances to the Cinema-Television Library and the David L. Wolper Center.
 The Cinema-Television Library holds some 20,000 books, the archives of five major Hollywood studios and the Academy of Television Arts and Sciences, and papers and memorabilia from hundreds of actors and directors.
-The Wolper Center was created in 1999 through a gift from producer David L. Wolper.
-In addition to holding his personal archives and films, the center stages frequent exhibitions from its collections.
+The Wolper Center was created in 1999 through a gift from producer David L. Wolper to hold his personal archives and films.

 On the north side of the rotunda and up a short flight of stairs is the Music Library, the main research and study area for students in the USC Thornton School of Music.
 The Music Library holds approximately 20,000 books; 55,000 music scores and 25,000 sound recordings in various formats.
-Past the library, a long hallway leads out to a quiet, beautiful courtyard, where special university programs and events are hosted.
-The courtyard is part of the Nazarian pavilion which includes the popular LiteraTea tea house.
+Past the library, a long hallway leads out to a beautiful courtyard, part of the Nazarian pavilion which includes the popular LiteraTea tea house.

 At the top of the stairs, one stands in a soaring rotunda featuring massive yet jewel-like hanging light fixtures and six stained glass windows designed by the distinguished Boston artist Wilbur Herbert Burnham.
 The windows contain decorative medallions that pay homage to important foreign and American universities and noted scholars throughout history.